oos/FPL2/README.md

    - **Team Filter**: Search for specific teams (e.g., "Arsenal", "Chelsea")
    - **Apply Filters**: Click the "Apply Filters" button to update the view

+4. **Access the Players table**:
+   - Navigate to the "Players" tab in the navigation
+   - View comprehensive player data including expected points, pricing, and form
+   - Sort by any column and search for specific players

 ## FDR Color Legend

 - 🟢 **1 - Very Easy** (Dark Green): Favorable fixtures